The AMD Koduri Cube And Option Plays

 "And the form factor I showed you, [Mr. Koduri picks up the cube at this point] this tiny form factor means the footprint they can get in the data center is quite exciting."

-He then shows the various examples below to give a comparison to the cubes form factor.
+He then shows the various examples below to give a comparison to the cube's form factor.

-(Super Micro SYS Server with 3x Radeon Instinct GPU's) Click to enlarge
+(Super Micro SYS Server with 3x Radeon Instinct GPUs) Click to enlarge

 (Inventec K888) Click to enlarge

-(And this beast....6600 watts!)
+(And this beast...
+6,600 watts!)
 Click to enlarge

-Per datacenterdynamics.com "The 400 T-flop beast packs 16 Instinct MI25 cards, along with an undisclosed number of CPUs in a 2U server.
+"The 400 T-flop beast packs 16 Instinct MI25 cards, along with an undisclosed number of CPUs in a 2U server.
 The CPUs are not named, but are thought to be Zen-based Naples.
 The Falconwitch can be combined to form the Inventec Rack with Radeon Instinct, creating a 3 Petaflop machine with 120 Instinct GPUs."

-What we have are several nice server designs for AMD's Radeon Instinct cards along with an interesting form factor for the "Koudri Cube".
-We especially look forward to seeing the cooling solutions they put forth for it.
-We would not be shocked if CRAY (NASDAQ:CRAY) adopts AMD CPU and GPU solutions for its super computing market as they were a historic partner with AMD.
+What we have are several nice server designs for AMD's Radeon Instinct cards along with an interesting form factor for the "Koduri Cube".
+We especially look forward to seeing the cooling solutions it put forth for it.
+We would not be shocked if Cray (NASDAQ:CRAY) adopts AMD CPU and GPU solutions for its super computing market as it was a historic partner with AMD.

 Vega at CES

-AMD put out a teaser on January 1st about Vega and we now know for a fact that the company will be presenting an architectural preview of Vega at the Consumer Electronics Show (CES) in Vegas.
+AMD put out a teaser on January 1st about Vega, and we now know for a fact that the company will be presenting an architectural preview of Vega at the Consumer Electronics Show (CES) in Vegas.
 The site has a timer going, so feel free to stop by and give it a glance here.

 What to Expect

-AMD has had a great run and we should get some nice news from Ryzen and Vega at CES -- News that tech sites will write about and distribute to the general masses.
-The general masses, in turn, will be informed that AMD is back as a player in the high-end GPU battle and might be inclined to explore AMD further.
+AMD has had a great run, and we should get some nice news from Ryzen and Vega at CES - news that tech sites will write about and distribute to the general masses.
+The general masses, in turn, will be informed that the company is back as a player in the high-end GPU battle and might be inclined to explore AMD further.
 Thus, the stock price could see decent movement.

 How to Play It